porteron/http-archive-parser/README.md

 {
-  "format": "json", // OPTIONAL - also accepts "csv" - default is json "save": bool, // OPTIONAL - true or false to save to bucket - default is true "update": bool, // OPTIONAL - true or false to overwrite existing file - deafault is false "report_type": "sharedStrings", // or "differential" or "entityList" "files": ["<S3 HAR FILE NAME>"] // if differential pass two files
+  "format": "json", // OPTIONAL - also accepts "csv" - default is json "save": bool, // OPTIONAL - true or false to save to bucket - default is true "update": bool, // OPTIONAL - true or false to overwrite existing file - default is false "report_type": "sharedStrings", // or "differential" or "entityList" "files": ["<S3 HAR FILE NAME>"] // if differential pass two files
   // OR